Accla/graphulo/README.md

 Be especially careful with the name of a DynamicIterator.

 ##### RemoteSourceIterator
-* `rowRanges` Row ranges to fetch from remote Accumulo table, Matlab syntax. (default ":," all)
+* `rowFilter` Row ranges to fetch from remote Accumulo table, Matlab syntax. (default ":," all)
 * `colFilter` String representation of column qualifiers, e.g. "a,b,c,".
 Four modes of operation:
   1. Blank `colFilter`: do nothing.